SEO vs. PPC

 Organic SEO

 Search engines try their best to ensure their users get relevant results, high value, and quality.
-In fact, search engines have algorithms that determine the hierarchy of sites depending on how relevant and user-friendly websites are; if the content is relevant, easy to read, and navigate, it will most likely appear on top.
+In fact, search engines use algorithms to determine the hierarchy of sites based on how relevant and user-friendly they are; if the content is relevant, easy to read, and easy to navigate, it will most likely appear at the top.

-Search engine optimization involves making changes to any website content and design to make it look excellent and legit for search engines and a chance to get it displayed ahead of millions of other results.
+Search engine optimization involves making changes to a website’s content and design to make it look excellent and legitimate to search engines, increasing the chance of it being displayed ahead of millions of other results.
 Some key elements that help improve your page one ranking via organic SEO include:

 Some Organic SEO Tips

-• Relevant content tends to be more engaging and compelling, so visitors will spend more time browsing and eventually making purchases or leaving feedback.
+- Relevant content tends to be more engaging and compelling, so visitors will spend more time browsing and eventually make purchases or leave feedback.

-• Optimize your web page by ensuring the keywords you want to be found using the correct H1 tags.
-Images should halve alt attributes and Meta descriptions with your keywords in them.
-Optimizing your page makes keywords notable when a search engine crawls your website.
+- Optimize your web page by ensuring the keywords you want to rank for are used in the correct H1 tags.
+Images should have alt attributes and meta descriptions that include your keywords.
+Optimizing your page makes keywords more noticeable to search engines when they crawl your website.

 PPC

-Pay-per-click is an advertisement that appears during search results but pays only when the viewer clicks.
+Pay-per-click is an advertising model in which ads appear in search results and pay only when the viewer clicks.

 Two types of PPC adverts

-They depend on keywords that trigger the advertisement when users search for the keyword.
-A Search Network advert will show the H1 element, Landing page link, a description, and extensions.
+They depend on keywords that trigger the advertisement when users search for them.
+A Search Network advert will show the H1 element, the landing page link, a description, and extensions.

-Display advert banners target potential customers who have viewed your site but left without purchasing anything.
-Say you visit a shoe website A and go to website B with a banner about website B you recently visited.
-The banner is a PPC type of advert.
+Display banner ads to target potential customers who have visited your site but left without purchasing.
+Say you visit a shoe website A and go to website B, where you see a banner about the website you recently visited.
+The banner is a PPC ad.

 Keyword Research & Time

 SEO and PPC are both influenced by keywords.
 If you want to put a product or service on the web, you need to look at it from a searcher’s perspective through keyword research – what consumers might type when looking for your product.
-Google AdWords keyword planner is the best way to get started.
+The Google AdWords Keyword Planner is the best way to get started.

-Look up the ranking of your potential keyword for your product.
-If competition is high, many companies try to compete with those keywords.
+Look up the ranking of your potential product keyword.
+When competition is high, many companies compete for those keywords.
 Whether organic SEO or PPC, it takes time, patience, and data analysis to stay ahead of the competition.

 Take Away on SEO vs. PPC

-SEO takes time; you need to conduct keyword research, optimize your content, write blog posts, and perform on-page and off-page SEO.
+SEO takes time; you have to do keyword research, optimize, write blog posts, and handle on-page and off-page SEO.
 Given time and patience, your site will start to rank higher.

 PPC takes money.
-If you have the budget for such a PPC campaign, your ad will show immediately; over time, it will refine and appear at the top of the stack.
-Of course, the conversion rate should be considered to the return on investment.
+If you have the budget for such a PPC campaign, your advert will show immediately; over time, it will rise to the top of the stack.
+Of course, the conversion rate should be considered in relation to the return on investment.

 SEO vs. PPC Strategies for Small Businesses

-Whether you are looking for professional online marketing, securing a website, website developers near you, email marketing services, or an eCommerce developer, you’ve come to the right place!
-Still unsure about SEO, PPC, or social media?
-Don’t worry, we can help you choose the right option.
+Whether you are looking for professional online marketing, website developers near you, email marketing services, or an eCommerce developer, you’ve come to the right place!
+Still not sure about SEO, PPC, or social media?
+Not to worry, we can help you decide on the right option.

 Website Development with a clear understanding of SEO vs. PPC Strategies

 Other online services we offer include SEO and online marketing.
-As any small business owner, you should know how SEO vs. PPC compares.
+As a small business owner, you should understand how SEO and PPC compare.
 Our Online Marketing and Seattle Web development provide consultation, and we can help you decide whether SEO, PPC, or both are needed.
-As a result, some local areas we serve include Washington State: Auburn, Bellevue, Eastside – Bellevue, Bellevue, Bothell, Des Moines, Federal Way, Fife, Issaquah, Kent, Lakewood, Lynwood, Maple Valley, Mercer Island, Marysville, Tacoma, Tukwila, Everett, Renton, and Seatac.
+As a result, some local areas we serve include Washington State: Auburn, Bellevue, Eastside – Bellevue, Bothell, Des Moines, Federal Way, Fife, Issaquah, Kent, Lakewood, Lynwood, Maple Valley, Mercer Island, Marysville, Tacoma, Tukwila, Everett, Renton, and Seatac.

 Visualwebz, LLC is a Seattle Web Page Design Agency that helps small businesses in and around Seattle.
 In addition, other areas in Seattle include Belltown, Fremont, Madison Park, Capitol Hill, West Seattle, Queen Anne, Magnolia, Downtown Seattle, and Northgate.

-Visualwebz provides Search Engine Optimization and Pay-per-Click Services to small businesses.
-Whether it’s a CPA website redesign with a new user interface, Home Daycare, or any other small business?
+Visualwebz provides Search Engine Optimization and Pay Per Click to small businesses.
+Whether it’s a CPA website redesign with a new user interface, a home daycare, or any other small business?
 Visualwebz Web Design Services can help.
-We specialize in all web services, including website builders and pay-per-click (PPC) advertising.
+We specialize in all web services, including website builders and PPC.
 Yes, we know the ins and outs of SEO vs. PPC.
 Connect with us and strategize the right approach for your business.